 - Are sworn, full-authority peace officers with powers of arrest as defined in A.R.S.
-41-1822; - Meet all Arizona Peace Officer Standards and Training Board (AZPOST) qualifications; - Complete at minimum 585 hours of fullauthority peace officer basic training; - Complete a minimum of 8 hours of continuing training annually and 8 hours of proficiency training every 3 years; - Investigate criminal matters that occurred or are occurring on any Grand Canyon University ownedor controlled property; - Advanced Law Enforcement Rapid Response Training (ALERTT) trained; - Receive yearly in-service training specializing in crime prevention, emergency first aid, CPR/AED, weapons, and tactics; - Maintain firearms proficiency and qualify annually using a service handgun and ammunition, and an AZPOST Boardprescribed target identification and judgment course;
+41-1822; - Meet all Arizona Peace Officer Standards and Training Board (AZPOST) qualifications; - Complete at minimum 585 hours of fullauthority peace officer basic training; - Complete a minimum of 12 hours of annual proficiency or continuing training. - Investigate criminal matters that occurred or are occurring on any Grand Canyon University ownedor controlled property; - Receive yearly in-service training specializing in crime prevention, emergency first aid, CPR/AED, weapons, and tactics; - Maintain firearms proficiency and qualify annually using a service handgun and ammunition, and an

+AZPOST Board-prescribed target identification and judgment course;